Advent Reveal 2025

 The Yemeni coffee sector has for decades relied on local names to describe coffee trees and types, such as Udaini, Jaadi, Tufahi, Jufaini, and Dawairi.
 Due to their widespread use, and in the absence of any scientific validation, these local names have been assumed to represent genetic varieties, and their use has in fact become synonymous with variety names.
 However, recent scientific studies have shown that local names given to cultivated coffee have no correlation with the genetic background of the coffee trees.
 The same name is given to very different genetic backgrounds, and the same genetic background is associated with different names.
 Hence, coffee tree naming in Yemen does not reflect the inherent properties and merits of cultivated coffee trees.

-Transparency & Pricing
+Transparency

-Quantity Purchased: 19kg
+Quantity Purchased: 19 kg

 Free On Board: 12.50 USD/lb